Last Updated: May 2026 | Author: Robert

 The Beaumont Foundation of America has a specific grant called “Children with Special Needs.”

-The Grant: They provide specialized hardware, such as eye-tracking cameras, sip-and-puff switches, or oversized keyboards, along with the computer itself.
+- The Grant: They provide specialized hardware, such as eye-tracking cameras, sip-and-puff switches, or oversized keyboards.

 3. For ALS (Lou Gehrig’s Disease): Team Gleason